 young-tradesman-on-mobile

-Undertaking a renovation project at your property?
+Are you undertaking a renovation project at your property?
 When you make significant changes to your home it doubles as a work site, which brings unavoidable risk.
 There are even risks that could occur with smaller renovation projects.
-It is recommended that you speak with an advisor to check if you are adequately covered under your current home policy, or if extra protection is required.

-AMP renovation insurance, otherwise known as site cover or a contract works policy, is designed to cover you for accidental loss or damage and other issues that may arise during a home renovation, whether DIY or contracted.
+AMP contract works insurance, otherwise known as site cover or renovation insurance in NZ, is a type of insurance cover designed to cover accidental loss or damage and other issues that may arise during DIY and contracted property renovations.
+It usually includes elements like building material cover and insurance for the work undertaken.

-House insurance policies often fail to cover renovations, as they are designed to cover your home the way it is when you take your policy out.
-This means that if you undertake a renovation, any issue with the works may not be insured and any loss or damage resulting from the renovation may not be covered.
+House insurance policies are designed to cover your home but will not necessarily cover any alterations.
+So, if you undertake a renovation, any issue with the works may not be insured, and any loss or damage resulting from the renovation may not be covered.

-By combining an AMP renovation insurance or contract works insurance policy with an AMP Home Plan policy, you can get on with enhancing your house, knowing that you’re covered if the worst was to happen.
+By combining an AMP contract works or home renovation insurance policy with an AMP home insurance policy, you can proceed with your renovation knowing that you have got the right insurance cover in place, should an insured event happen.

 Renovation insurance cover can include: